Big if True Science Accelerator (BiTS)

 -

-Backward-chaining from real-world outcomes is essential for program success.
-Work with potential funders and transition partners from the beginning to ensure their research can be scaled and implemented.
+Plan backwards from real-world outcomes to maximize the chance of program success.
+Work with potential funders and partners from the beginning to ensure efforts can be scaled and implemented.

 -

-Fellows are connected to experienced leaders of coordinated research programs, like ARIA Programme Directors and ARPA Program Managers, and a diverse network of creators, performers, peers, mentors, and transition partners to ensure their programs' success.
+Learn from proven leaders of CRPs, like ARIA Programme Directors and ARPA Program Managers, along with a diverse and experienced network of creators, performers, peers, mentors, and transition partners.

 -

-Exploratory calls: Designing a good programme requires talking to people doing relevant work on the ground in labs, companies, government agencies and the like.
-Expect to schedule a few per week, especially in the early phases of the programme.
+Exploratory Calls: Talk to people doing relevant work on the ground in labs, companies, government agencies, and the like.
+Expect to schedule a few such calls per week, especially in the early phases of the program.

-“Storytime” (optional, but strongly encouraged): Experts will host 1-hour virtual sessions that include lectures on specific topics, open-format Q&As, or panels.
+“Storytime” (optional, but strongly encouraged): Learn from people who have done it—experts who have designed and run successful (and unsuccessful) CRPs.
+These will be 1-hour virtual sessions that include lectures on specific topics, open-format Q&As, or panels.

-You will also be required to attend both an in-person kickoff event and an in-person demo day at the end of the programme.
+You will also be required to attend both an in-person kickoff event and an in-person demo day at the end of the program.

 Tom Kalil